astashov/persistent.objc/README.md

 set = [transientVector asPersistent];
 ```

+## Performance

+Tested in a pretty naive way - made the following operations with 1000000 records and compared the results.
+Used transients for persistent data structures where possible.
+I tested on my MacbookPro i7 2.7GHz with 16GB RAM.

+### HashMap / Set

+It's slower than NSMutableDictionary:

+* ~20x (6.893s / 0.329s) for setObject:ForKey:
+* ~15x (3.853s / 0.233s) for objectForKey:
+* ~15x (1.243s / 0.074s) for iteration (with for-in for NSMutableDictionary and `each:` for AAPersistentHashMap)

+### Vector

+It's slower than NSMutableArray:

+* ~100x (4.074s / 0.048s) for addObject:
+* ~100x (1.169s / 0.011s) for objectForKey:
+* ~120x (5.24s / 0.042s) for iteration (with for-in for NSMutableDictionary and `each:` for AAPersistentVector)

 ## Not really production ready

 These data structures are not really production ready, they are not thoroughly tested so far.
 But you are more than encouraged to try it out and tell me if you find any bugs or want any additional features :) Pull Requests are also very welcomed.